UDN

 Emitter List

-The Emitter representation in the EmitterEd viewport, there is a single column of modules contained in the EmitterEd window (#2).
-This represents a single particle emitter contained in the system.
+The emitter list contains each particle emitter contained within the particle system being edited in Cascade.
+It is a horizontal listing of all the emitters where each column represents a single particle emitter contained in the system.
 Each column is made up of an emitter block, followed by any number of module blocks.

 The emitter block is shown below: